SuryaPradeepM/Comprehensive-Sentiment-Analysis-of-Movie-Reviews-IMDB-dataset/README.md

-## Autoamted Sentiment Analysis of Movie Reviews using various approaches including sklearn models, keras models & transfer learning
+## Automated Sentiment Analysis of Movie Reviews using various approaches including sklearn models, keras models & transfer learning
 The goal for this analysis is to predict if a review rates the movie positively or negatively.
 Inside this dataset, there are 25,000 labelled movies reviews for training, 50,000 unlabeled reviews for training, and 25,000 reviews for testing.
 <a href="https://imgur.com/FfdEBRz"><img src="https://i.imgur.com/FfdEBRzm.png" title="source: imgur.com" align="right"></a>
 - IMDB movie reviews dataset